Structural dynamics of plant-pollinator mutualistic networks

+naturally describes the stability and can be used to assess how different systems compare regarding such property.

-The Jacobian matrix provides information about the long-time response of the first-order dynamical behavior of the system, after infinitesimal perturbations of the stationary abundances.
-These in general affect the expression of the Jacobian, as results from Eq.\ \eqref{JacExp}, and have to be taken into account in the eigenvalues calculation.
-Following the approach presented in \cite{Gibbs2018} we assume that the abundances are all positive, \textit{i.e.} $x^*_i>0$ $\forall i\leq S$.
-This is equivalent to sample a proper $\textbf{r}$ vector in the feasibility domain, namely to tune the values of the self-growth rates in order to obtain positive abundances for a given $M$ matrix.
+In general, the stationary abundances, $x^*_i$, affect the expression of the Jacobian and have to be taken into account to obtain the eigenvalues, as seen in Eq.\ \eqref{JacExp}.
+Following the approach presented in \cite{Gibbs2018}, we assume that the abundances are all positive, \textit{i.e.} $x^*_i>0$ $\forall i$ which describes a context equivalent to sampling a proper $\textbf{r}$ vector in the feasibility domain.